matiasmospan/custom-static-route-operator/staticroute-operator-ibm/docs/design.md

 ## Configuration options
 ### Node selection
 If the user is willing to specify the static route only for a subset of Nodes, it is possible via arbitrary label selectors in the CR.
-Some examples assuming the cluster is IBM Cloud Kubernetes Service:
+Some examples assuming the cluster is matiasmospan Cloud Kubernetes Service:
 * Horizontal Node selection by specifying the worker-pool
 * Vertical Node selection by specifying the compute region